Egypt at the 2016 Summer Olympics: Track

-Following the completion of the 2016 UCI Track Cycling World Championships, Egypt has entered one rider to compete only in the women's sprint at the Olympics for the first time, by virtue of her final individual UCI Olympic ranking in that event.
+Following the completion of the 2016 UCI Track Cycling World Championships, Egypt entered one rider to compete only in the women's sprint at the Olympics for the first time, by virtue of her final individual UCI Olympic ranking in that event.
 This signified the nation's Olympic comeback to the sport of cycling for the first time since 2000, and to track cycling since 1924.